mattfreeman-london/smart_pension/README.md

 ### Instructions given

-Write a program that receives a log file as an argument (webserver.log is provided) e.g.: ./<parse> webserver.log.
+Write a program that receives a log file as an argument (webserver.log is provided).

-Returns the following:
+It must return the following:
-- list of webpages with most page views ordered from most pages views to less page views, for example:
+- a list of webpages with most page views, ordered from most to least, for example:
   * /home 90 visits
   * /index 80 visits

-- list of webpages with most unique page views also ordered, for example:
+- a list of webpages with most unique page views, also ordered, for example:
   * /about/2 8 unique views
-  * /index 5 unique views etc...
+  * /index 5 unique views

 ### Tech used:

 Ruby

-Gems used:
+### Gems used:

-Rspec - for testing
+- Rspec (for testing)
+- Rubocop (for styling)
-Rubocop - to help with styling and catch simple errors in syntax Simplecov - to automate checking for full test coverage
+- Simplecov (to automate checking for full test coverage)

 ### To install Gems: